quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/customize-the-ui.md

 	The code for this Angular UI is now saved to your environment.

-You have created the project and you can now modifiy the code as required.
+You have created the application and you can now modifiy the code as required.

 ## Modify the code